Meepster99/Batch-Color/README.md

 del "%~2" > nul

-rem the above file just deletes the "message.txt" file we made.
+the above file just deletes the "message.txt" file we made.